 From the point of view of parties being asked to agree liquidated damages provisions, it is worth noting that the courts are more likely to hold you to those terms.
 That said, if faced with an onerous claim for liquidated damages, it will often be worth a brief review of the position to see if there are any arguments that can be made to improve your negotiating position.

-If you have any queries in relation to the issues raised in this article please contact Alistair Stewart on 0117 904 5804 / firstname.lastname@example.org or Sarah Holland on 0117 904 5898 / email@example.com.
+If you have any queries in relation to the penalty clause or any of the other issues raised in this article, please contact our Commercial Litigation team.